How to laugh it off...

 This is interesting because we are here at the core of cross-cultural differences between France – and even Europe at large – and the United-States concerning freedom of the press, the right of privacy and even the view of government.

 In the U.S. the greatest threat to privacy is believed to come from the government and the media are seen as a counter-power that protects the citizen from the abuse of government.
-This is precisely reflected in the First Amendment to the US Constitution
+This is precisely reflected in the First Amendment to the US Constitution.

 In France and in most of Europe, it is the other way around - the government (through strict laws) is supposed to protect the citizen against the abuse of the media.
 This is because the government is supposed to be neutral and fair(er), just like the judicial system based on the Napoleon code assumes.